jmmastey/slack_message/README.md

 Accordingly, SlackMessage is developed with some strong opinions in mind:

 * SlackMessage has no dependencies.
 Your lockfile is enough of a mess already.
+* A DSL that focuses on code that is easy to write, read, and maintain.
+Only features that can be implemented with that in mind are included.
 * The code to build a message should look a lot like the message itself.
 Code that is simple to read and understand is a priority.
 * Webhooks are passé.
 Only Slack Apps are supported now.